Vietnam.vn - Nền tảng quảng bá Việt Nam

 The workshop is part of the annual scientific workshop series "June Journalism Forum" organized by the University of Social Sciences and Humanities and the Information and Communications Magazine.

-The 2016 Press Law took effect from January 1, 2017.
-After 5 years of implementation, the Ministry of Information and Communications has received many positive reviews from ministries, sectors, localities and press agencies.
-The 2016 Press Law and documents guiding the implementation of the Law have created a legal corridor for press activities to develop remarkably, and the people's freedom of the press and freedom of speech in the press are guaranteed and promoted within the framework of the Constitution and laws.
+The 2016 Press Law took effect on January 1, 2017.
+After 5 years of implementation, the Ministry of Information and Communications has received many positive reviews from ministries, branches, localities and press agencies.
+The 2016 Press Law and documents guiding the implementation of the Law have created a legal corridor for press activities to develop rapidly, and the people's freedom of press and freedom of speech in the press are guaranteed and promoted within the framework of the Constitution and laws.

-However, there are still many shortcomings in the implementation process.
+However, in the implementation process, there are still many shortcomings.
 The Ministry of Information and Communications has sent Report No. 57 dated March 30, 2022 to the Government on the results of research and review of the 2016 Press Law and recommendations for amendments and supplements.

-The report identifies 27 contents and groups of contents with inappropriate regulations that are not in line with the reality of press law.
-These issues show that it is necessary to amend and supplement the 2016 Press Law to suit reality, in order to create a favorable legal corridor for the press to operate and develop; at the same time, overcome existing shortcomings and inadequacies, and supplement regulations to promptly adjust to arising problems in practice.
+The report pointed out 27 contents and groups of contents with inappropriate regulations that are not in line with the reality of press law.
+These issues show that it is necessary to amend and supplement the 2016 Press Law to suit the reality, in order to create a favorable legal corridor for the press to operate and develop; at the same time, overcome existing shortcomings and inadequacies, and supplement regulations to promptly adjust arising problems in practice.

 The most important legal framework for the press to operate

-Dr. Phan Van Kien, Director of the Institute of Journalism and Communication, University of Social Sciences and Humanities, co-organizer of the Conference, said: "The 2nd June Journalism Forum has mentioned a very topical and hot topic of Vietnamese journalism today.
+Dr. Phan Van Kien, Director of the Institute of Journalism and Communication, University of Social Sciences and Humanities, co-organizer of the Conference, said: “The 2nd June Press Forum has mentioned a very topical and hot topic of the Vietnamese press today.
 The Press Law is the most important legal framework for the press to operate in the context of society and the press itself having many fluctuations, continuous and multi-dimensional transformations like today."

-Journalist Tran Anh Tu, Deputy Editor-in-Chief in charge of the Information and Communications Magazine, commented: "In order to amend and perfect the 2016 Press Law to keep up with the development speed of modern journalism, it is necessary to have the active participation in both theory and practice of a large number of research experts, policy makers, managers and journalists and lawmakers nationwide."
+Journalist Tran Anh Tu, Deputy Editor-in-Chief in charge of the Information and Communications Magazine, commented: "In order for the amendment and completion of the 2016 Press Law to keep up with the development speed of modern journalism, it is necessary to have the active participation in both theory and practice of a large number of research experts, policy makers, managers and journalists and lawmakers nationwide."

 The workshop will address key issues such as: